Sexual Orientation Harassment Attorney

 In a national survey presented at a conference in Orlando in 2002, 10% of gay and lesbian workers reported discriminatory treatment in hiring or termination, but 40% reported harassment at work.
-Neither Florida nor federal law is clear as to whether gay or lesbian employees are protected from hostile workplace harassment, but depending on the circumstances, a claim for damages can be presented and won.
+Florida law is unclear as to whether gay or lesbian employees are protected from workplace harassment, but depending on the circumstances, a claim for damages can be presented and won.
 The case would be strengthened if the company’s own policies prohibited harassment on the basis of sexual orientation and then failed to enforce or apply its own procedures for investigating or correcting the problem.

 Sexual harassment cases involving same-sex predatory or exploitative conduct on the part of a supervisor, manager or co-worker are more likely to support a successful claim against the employer.
 When serious cases of sexual harassment cross the line into stalking, intimidation or workplace violence, courts can also be expected to support the rights of the victimized worker upon the presentation of strong evidence.